FCC to probe false ballistic missile alert that terrified Hawaiians

 According to a November Hawaii Emergency Management Agency public service announcement, the state normally conducts a test of the Attention Alert Signal on the first business day of each month.
 Typically that test includes the use of two warning sirens that last one-minute each.

 As of Dec.
 1, 2017, the government reinstateda separate Attack Warning Signal — a one-minute wailing tone to warn of a potential missile strike that was first installed after Pearl Harbor.
-Across the state, a few, but not all, of those signals rang on Saturday when the errant alert was sent to Hawaiians.
+Across the state, a few, but not all, of those signals rang on Saturday when the errant alert was sent those in Hawaii.

 None of them should have sounded, Hawaii Emergency Management Agency Administrator Vern Miyagi explained to reporters on Saturday.
 Those alerts run on an entirely different system and would be initiated by a separate individual.